Gaftherman/My-Custom-Point-CheckPoint/README.md

 ![Suicide and Respawn](https://user-images.githubusercontent.com/71413659/191894060-63a488bc-792c-466d-a5d4-40a1625e3ac8.gif)

+## ⚠️Things to know

->⚠️This counter is personal, by this I mean that if they take 2 checkpoints and you used 1, you will have 1 checkpoint to respawn while your teammates will have 2 more to respawn.
+- This counter is personal, by this I mean that if they take 2 checkpoints and you used 1, you will have 1 checkpoint remaning to respawn while your teammates will have 2 to respawn.

+- As you can see in the gif, they respawn according to the order of the checkpoints that have been taken.

+## Credits

+* Mikk for the feedback [Mikk github](https://github.com/Mikk155)

+Any features/feedback to add please contact me `Gaftherman#0231` or join to this discord channel [Discord server](https://discord.gg/VsNnE3A7j8).
+Thx for read this :D